cyber-dojo-retired/runner-stateful/README.md

        "kata_id": "15B9AD6C42"
   }
 ```
-- returns true if it has, false if it hasn't, eg
+- returns true if it has, false if it hasn't.
 ```
   { "image_pulled?": true   }
   { "image_pulled?": false  }